We may earn money or products from the companies mentioned in this post.

 The smaller critters and macro life are quite fascinating.
 There are also numerous brightly colored reef fish like surgeonfish, rabbitfish, lionfish, parrotfish and batfish, but the main draw is this long list of larger attractions: hawksbill and green turtles, swordfish, marlin and sailfish, barracuda, giant grouper, grey and whitetip reef sharks, bull sharks, hammerheads, stingrays, Napoleon wrasses, whale sharks and manta and eagle rays.

 It is always warm and diving is good year-round with calmest seas and best visibility from March through May.
 It is coolest and windiest in the monsoon season of July and August.
-The fall months are the best time for mantas and whale sharks.
+October and November are the best time for mantas and whale sharks.
 Water temperatures range from 78-84° F (26-29° C) requiring no more than 3mm of protection and oftentimes only a shortie.

 Visibility is almost always good at 65-100ft (20-30m).
 From June to October rougher surface conditions cause a decrease in vis to the lower end of the range.